AmirZaafouri/IoT-Monitoring-Project/README.md

      git clone https://github.com/Amir0055/IoT-Monitoring-Project.git
      ```
    - Open the project in Android Studio.
-   - Configure Firebase or MQTT settings as needed in the code.
+   - Configure Firebase settings as needed in the code.
    - Build and run the app on an Android device or emulator.

 3. **Run and Test**: